alvintan01/FNC/README.md

 There are mainly 5 python scripts. <br />
 `adminserver.py` - Used to manage the admin webpage.
 It is connected to the DynamoDB database to authenticate admin credentials, show graph of profit, number of orders and table for order history.
 It also subscribes to MQTT topics, to display the temperature of the kitchen and the drink station as well as the fire alarm status.<br />
+`collection.py` - To run the flask server to let users know the current orderid being served.<br />
 `drinkclient.py` - For drink station staff to view drink orders that are subscribed to the MQTT topics which is inserted into the local MySQL database.
 It also allows the staff to remove the order once completed and also to sends the temperature of the station.<br />
 `firestation.py` - To run the flask server and subscribe to MQTT topics to let the staff at the fire station to view the temperature of the kitchen and drink station.<br />
 `foodclient.py` - For kitchen staff to view drink orders that are subscribed to the MQTT topics which is inserted into the local MySQL database.
 It also allows the staff to remove the order once completed and also to sends the temperature of the station.<br />